dcalvomayo/dogbreedsapp_backup/README.md

 ### Instructions for the notebook
 A notebook that gives a more clear explanation of the steps followed to develop this classifier is included in the repository.

-However, extra files are required to run all the steps that can be downloaded from the following [link](https://drive.google.com/drive/folders/11_ovr-NxsLR2OVKa6kSxOlIDIUbuCBdd?usp=sharing).
+However, extra in /data folder are required to run all the steps that can be downloaded from the following [link](https://drive.google.com/drive/folders/11_ovr-NxsLR2OVKa6kSxOlIDIUbuCBdd?usp=sharing).

 The files should be placed on the folder with the same name, and the tar file inside /data should be decompressed by the following command: